archana64/my-first-repo/README.md

 ## Question 6
-The lsfile() takes the argument path as input and prints output to a text file outfile.txt
+* The lsfile() takes the argument path as input and prints output to a text file outfile.txt

 ```
 #!/bin bash
 lsfile(){
-ls $1 >> outfile.txt
+ls $1 > outfile.txt
 }
 ```
 To run script: lsfile **path** # path is the input path to the input directory

 ## Question 7
+* The recursive_dcm() function takes in an input directory and outputs all .dcm files to out_dcm.txt file in the current working directory.

 ```
 #!/bin bash